KunjManavadariya/Stay---Your-one-and-only-hotel-app/README.md

 # Stay---Your-one-and-only-hotel-app
 # Introduction

 This <a href="https://stay--hotel.herokuapp.com/">website</a> is an authenticated hotel add-view-review  web app where users can add, view or post a review on some hotels and can view reviews posted by other users.
-It is designed to provide users the complete information to where and how the hotels and provides the authenticity to add or review one/many of them.
+It is designed to provide users the complete information to where and how the hotels are and provides the authenticity to add or review one/many of them.
 It is originally designed by <a href="https://www.linkedin.com/in/kunjmanavadariya/">Kunj Manavadariya</a>.

 # Features of the website